Real Thoughts On Momofuku + Scandinavian, Venezuelan & Malaysian NYC Favorites

 Kimchi Bloody Mary

 I decided on Ssam as his mid-range venture between fine dining and noodle bar, but also one with consistently high accolades.
-I can’t say I was blown away.
+I was far from blown away.
 But I had a festive meal with The Renaissance Man and my dear NY cousin, one where tripe and pork belly happily played prominent.

 Spicy Rice Cakes, my top dish